GochoMugo/emptydir/README.md

             });
         }
     });

     emptydir.emptyDirs(my_path, function (err, path) {
-        /*callback is called per file being worked on. err is null on success*/ if (err) {
+        /*callback is called per file(and not directory) being worked on.
+        * err is null on success*/
+        if (err) {
             console.log("Failed: " + path);
         }
         console.log("Success: " + path);
     });

-    /*Synchronous*/
+    /*Synchronous.
+Returns an array of all the errors that occurred while *working on the files in the directory.
+    * On success, returns an empty array.
+Thus it is safe to immediately
-    errs = emptydir.emptyDirsSync(my_path);
+    * loop through the errors in the array.*/ errs = emptydir.emptyDirsSync(my_path);
     errs.forEach(function () {
         console.log(err.path + " failed due to " + err.code);